LucasMarMed/imersao_dev_alura/README.md

 # imersao_dev_alura

-Obs.
-Cada commit foi referente a 1 dia do projeto.
 ## #1 - Início do Projeto

 Iinstalacao do Node.js e iniciando a criação do projeto com NPM.
 No final, gerar API Key no Google AI Studio, para a API do Gemini.